stefan-garofalo/react-use-testing/README.md

 https://youtu.be/T3m-MZkuadU?si=fVnsUKn18uubUsh5

-When trying to abstract away the cached function into a reusable lib.
+Additionally trying to abstract away the cached function into a reusable lib.

 ### Error case:
 When passing a dynamic parameter such as a primitive value the fetch still works.